Nóra Quoirin: Body found in search for missing Irish teenager

 Sebastien Quoirin, and Meabh Quoirin, parents of 15-year-old Irish girl Nora Anne Quoirin who went missing, speak during a news conference in Seremban, Malaysia.
 Photograph: Royal Malaysia Police/Handout via REUTERS.

-A body has been found in the search for missing Irish teenager Nóra Quoirin in the Malaysian jungle, the UK-based Lucy Blackman Trust has confirmed.

-The discovery was made on the tenth day of an intensive search of the jungle surrounding the eco-resort where the 15-year-old was on holiday with her family.
+The discovery was made on the tenth day of an intensive search of the jungle surrounding the eco-resort where the girl was on holiday with her family.

 “At this time we cannot confirm it is Nóra,” the trust, which has been assisting the Quoirin family, said in a statement.
 “However, it sadly seems likely.